-- fulfilled your Water Framework Directive (WFD) obligations, ensuring that your plan supports the environmental objectives in the river basin management plans, including preventing deterioration, achieving protected area objectives and achieving water body status objectives - involved your customers, interested parties, statutory and non-statutory consultees and taken into account their views - considered all the reasonable options for meeting any deficit, including cross-company and third party solutions - if you are in surplus and your area is wholly or mainly in England you should provide evidence that you have contacted other water companies to say this water is available for trading - provided an opportunity for neighbouring companies or third parties to bid into your plan if you are considering new options - carried out a Habitats Regulations Assessment (HRA) and appropriate assessments if an option could affect any designated European site - investigated whether a Strategic Environment Assessment (SEA) is required (if options are needed to balance a supply-demand deficit) and carried out an SEA if required.
+- fulfilled your Water Framework Directive (WFD) obligations, ensuring that your plan supports the environmental objectives in the river basin management plans, including preventing deterioration, achieving protected area objectives and achieving water body status objectives - involved your customers, interested parties, statutory and non-statutory consultees and taken into account their views - considered all the reasonable options for meeting any deficit, including cross-company and third party solutions - if you are in surplus and your area is wholly or mainly in England you should provide evidence that you have contacted other water companies to say this water is available for trading - provided an opportunity for neighbouring companies or third parties to bid into your plan if you are considering new options - carried out a Habitats Regulations Assessment (HRA) and appropriate assessments if an option could affect any designated European site - ensured that any previous HRA of existing options remains current and covers any material changes in circumstance.
+Any HRA needs to be able available for review and assessment by Natural England and other regulators. - investigated whether a Strategic Environment Assessment (SEA) is required (if options are needed to balance a supply-demand deficit) and carried out an SEA if required.
 SEA is mandatory if you are wholly or mainly in Wales - considered how your plan could contribute to the Well-being of Future Generations (Wales) Act 2015, if you supply customers in Wales or your plan affects sites in Wales - worked with the Welsh Government and Natural Resources Wales to understand the implications of the Environment (Wales) Act and sustainable management of natural resources principles for the development of WRMPs, if you supply customers in Wales or your plan affects sites in Wales - considered how the plan is compatible with and contributes to Biodiversity 2020 (England) or Nature Recovery Plan for Wales - considered how your plan is compatible with Defra's or Welsh Government's long term ambitions for the environment - considered all the relevant environmental and social costs and benefits (even if you did not need to carry out an SEA or HRA) - considered the risks and uncertainty of any decisions, forecasts or calculations you have made demonstrating how your plan is flexible and adaptive so you can cope with outcomes that may be different to those you have planned for - assurance from your Board that they are satisfied the plan represents the most cost effective and sustainable long term solution.

-Where New Appointments and Variations (NAVs) operate under a bulk supply agreement(s) with another water undertaker(s), some parts of their plan may be proportionate to reflect this.
+Where New Appointments and Variations1 (NAVs) operate under a bulk supply agreement(s) with another water undertaker(s), some parts of their plan may be proportionate to reflect this.
 We expect NAVs to produce WRMPs that demonstrate that all the statutory requirements have been met, but the level of detail within the plan may be relative to the customer base and on how they obtain their water supplies.
 You should set out how you will engage with the supplier and their customers to continue to maintain water supplies, feed into the development of the suppliers' planned levels of service and to take account of donor/neighbouring undertaker's data and information when preparing your plan.
 NAVs should discuss the requirements for their plan with the Environment Agency and/or Natural Resources Wales at an early stage in the process.

-NAV appointments are made under the Water Industry Act 1991 (sections 7 and 8) and enable Ofwat to replace the existing water supply and/or sewerage undertaker for another for a specific area.
+1 NAV appointments are made under the Water Industry Act 1991 (sections 7 and 8) and enable Ofwat to replace the existing water supply and/or sewerage undertaker for another for a specific area.
 NAVs inherit much of the same duties and responsibilities as the previous statutory company, including the requirement to produce WRMPs.